-The application period for Animazement's Artists Alley was 12:00am Thursday, December 1st to 11:59pm Wednesday, December 21st.
+The application period for Animazement's 2024 Artists Alley closed on December 22, 2023.
 We do not accept applications after this period.
-Acceptance, waitlist or rejection e-mails will be sent out by mid-February.
+Acceptance, waitlist, or rejection e-mails will be sent out by February 1, 2024.

 The payment process begins immediately with acceptance e-mails.
 Accepted applicants will have up to 1 week to pay before their spot will be given to a waitlisted artist.

 Refunds will be available (minus Eventbrite fees) up to 30 days before Animazement opens.